zlahham/tv_kiosks/README.md

 For the production environment, the assumption is that you will also be on a CentOS 7 machine.

-You will have to the same steps as in Section A (Development Setup Manual) with a few more additions.
+You will have to repeat the same steps as in Section A (Development Setup Manual) with a few more additions.

 1\.
 Installing Dependencies
 ---------------------------

 You will need to install a few more packages for production deployment, such as Redis and a production capable web server for Rails, such as [Passenger](https://www.phusionpassenger.com/).

-Passenger is mentioned here specifically because it has been tested for this application and it works quite well when combined with [Nginx](https://www.nginx.com/) as a reverse proxy.
+Passenger is mentioned here specifically because it has been tested for this application and it works well when combined with [Nginx](https://www.nginx.com/) as a reverse proxy.

 Please follow this [tutorial](https://www.phusionpassenger.com/library/walkthroughs/deploy/ruby/) to replicate the same production environment that we used for our production app.
-But do ignore the part about setting up RVM as we have already setup a version manager using rbenv.
+But ignore the part about setting up RVM as we have already set up a version manager using rbenv.

 ### Redis

-* Following Step 1 of this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-a-redis-cluster-on-centos-7) to install Redis on CentOS
+* Follo Step 1 of this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-configure-a-redis-cluster-on-centos-7) to install Redis on CentOS
 * If followed properly, this should allow Redis to run as a service for your machine
 * You can check the status of Redis through:
   * `sudo systemctl status redis.service`